GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Black-box (Hard-label) Automatic Physical Attacks

-By using survivability as a measure of physical robustness, we can leverage this function as an optimization goal we can pursue even in the hard-label case (described in Section~\ref{sec:boost}).
-In the supplementary material (Section~\ref{sec:lipschitz}), we provide empirical evidence to suggest that this function has relatively low Lipschitz constants even when approximating the expectation in~\eqref{eq:boost_full} by averaging over $n$ transformations.
-We additionally refer to this process as \emph{boosting} the survivability, as we start with a perturbation $\delta$ with lower survivability and attempt to boost it as high as we can.
+By using \eotmetric as a measure of physical robustness, we can leverage this function as an optimization goal we can pursue even in the hard-label case (described in Section~\ref{sec:boost}).
+In Section~\ref{sec:boost}, we also provide empirical evidence that this reformulation based on \eotmetric is approximately continuous.
+We do this by showing that the objective has relatively low Lipschitz constants even when approximating the expectation in~\eqref{eq:boost_full} by averaging over $n$ transformations.
+We additionally refer to this process as \emph{boosting} the \eotmetric, as it aims to make \eotmetric as high as possible.